syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 ---
 layout: post
-title: Appointments in Flutter Event Calendar Control | Syncfusion
+title: Appointments in Flutter Event Calendar widget | Syncfusion
 description: Learn here all about Appointments feature of Syncfusion Flutter Event Calendar (SfCalendar) widget and more.
 platform: flutter
 control: SfCalendar